Table of Contents

 - Windows 7 or 10 on a NTFS partition.

 - MacOS up to and including High Sierra.
 If the computer supports Metal then also Mojave.
-I have not installed Catalina or newer.
+Catalina can be installed too but is somewhat tricky to install.
+Newer macOS’es will not work.

 - A shared DATA or MEDIA partition on a NTFS or exFAT partition.